Dream-Launch-Studios/saas-guys/PRD.md

 Analytics/Monitoring: Integrate a tool like Google Analytics or Amplitude for user behavior, and Sentry or LogRocket for error tracking.
 Monitor LLM usage costs via logs or Supabase analytics.

-All suggested technologies align with CodeGuide’s own stack (Next.js 14, Clerk, Supabase, Tailwind) as listed in their Starter Kit documentation.
+All suggested technologies align with vibedocs’s own stack (Next.js 14, Clerk, Supabase, Tailwind) as listed in their Starter Kit documentation.
 The LLM choices (Gemini, GPT, Claude) are driven by the platform’s focus on cutting-edge AI integration.
-Sources: CodeGuide documentation and reviews; CodeGuide Starter Kit repo; CodingMap.dev (reference UI flows).
+Sources: vibedocs documentation and reviews; vibedocs Starter Kit repo; CodingMap.dev (reference UI flows).